 6.1 Tolerability of Individual Risks

+Developers should aim to achieve agreement with stakeholders that risks in the hazard log are reduced to a level that is as low as reasonably practicable (ALARP).

 Risk

-For each entry in the hazard log the risk shall be assessed against a risk Criticality Matrix
+For each entry in the hazard log the risk shall be assessed against a risk matrix (see Annex C)

 There shall be no unacceptable risks

-(Note: The rating of criticality may, with suitable justification, be determined by those undertaking the assessment.
-“Unacceptable” risks are normally those with a criticality of 6 or 7)
+(Note: The rating of risk may, with suitable justification, be determined by those undertaking the assessment.
+“Unacceptable” risks are normally those with a score of 6 or 7)

-All risks in between (e.g. criticality 3 to 5 shall be subject to an assessment of rule compliance and proposed risk controls.
-Further risk control options must be considered to the point where further risk control is grossly disproportionate (i.e. the SFARP principle) and an SFARP justification and declaration made.
+All risks assessed as Tolerable with ‘x’ (e.g. scores 3 to 5) shall be subject to an assessment of rule compliance and proposed risk controls.
+Further risk control options must be considered to the point where further risk control is grossly disproportionate (i.e. the ALARP principle) and an ALARP justification and declaration made.

 Evidence

-For each entry in the hazard log the quality of the evidence shall be assessed against an Evidence Matrix:
+For each entry in the hazard log the sources of evidence shall be listed e.g. expert judgement, quantitative calculations.

-There shall be no broadly acceptable risks (i.e. criticality 1 and 2) where the evidence supporting the risk assessment is less than “Expert Opinion – Written” (i.e. category E3).

 Risk Controls